Eric D. Eberhard, Chair, Board of Trustees

 I have been honored to serve on the Board of Trustees of the Udall Foundation over the past 17 years, including three years as Chair of the Board.
 The Congress established the Foundation in 1992 as a tribute to Mo Udall’s 30 years of service to the nation in the Congress and his lasting impact on the environment, public lands, natural resources and tribal self-governance.
 In 2009, the Congress amended the Foundation’s charter to recognize Stewart Udall’s service in the Congress from 1955 to 1961, his service as the Secretary of the Interior from 1961 to 1969 and his work as an environmental lawyer and author.

 The Board of Trustees met for the first time in November 1994.
 The first classes of Udall Scholars and Native American Congressional Interns were selected in 1996.
-Over the years, the programs of the Foundation have grown to include Parks in Focus®; the Native Nations Institute, in cooperation with the University of Arizona; and the U.S. Institute for Environmental Conflict Resolution.
+Over the years, the programs of the Foundation have grown to include Parks in Focus®; the Native Nations Institute, in cooperation with the University of Arizona; and the National Center for Environmental Conflict Resolution.
 The Udall Center at the University of Arizona is an important partner of the Foundation.
 As directed by the Congress, the Center is a recipient of annual financial assistance from the Foundation.